AbbasMahdavi021/Operating-System-Principles___Device-Driver/README.md

 # CSC415-Device-Driver

+**Description**:

+Developed a Linux device driver in C with encryption capabilities.
+Detailed instructions for building, loading, and interacting with the driver, along with output screenshots, are provided in the repository.
+Supports open, release, read, write, and ioctl commands using printk and copy_to_user functions.
+Includes a separate user application.

 **Background**:

 The Linux operating system consists of the Kernel some other minor components and then a large number of Device Drivers.
 Device drivers are the key to how various hardware devices interface with the computer.